 Atomic Clock Ensemble in Space (ACES) and the PHARAO laser-cooled microgravity cesium clock

 PHARAO, Projet d’Horloge Atomique par Refroidissement d’Atomes en Orbite, is the laser-cooled caesium clock developed under the CNES for the European Space Agency mission ACES.
-ACES is scheduled to launch in 2018 and operate for 18 to 36 months on orbit on the International Space Station.
+ACES is scheduled to launch next year and operate for 18 to 36 months on orbit on the International Space Station.
 ACES also includes a hydrogen maser, and several time-transfer systems.
 The ACES mission goals include fundamental physics tests of general relativity, searches for the time variation of fundamental constants, precise geodesy, and comparisons between clocks on Earth with a fractional frequency precision of 10-17.

 Our group is contributing to the accuracy evaluation of PHARAO, especially on the distributed cavity phase and microwave lensing frequency uncertainties.
 We have performed large finite-element models (FEM) of the PHARAO cavity.
 Without the cylindrical symmetry of the cavities used in fountain clocks, our FEM’s are fully 3D and use nearly all of our 1TB of available RAM.
 With PHARAO Chief Scientist Philippe Laurent and ACES Principal Investigator Christophe Salomon, we have recently evaluated the microwave lensing frequency shift of PHARAO.
 Its frequency correction is larger than for most fountains, 1.2×10-16, slightly larger than the accuracy goal for PHARAO.

 Precision measurements of ultracold scattering and Feshbach resonances with an atomic clock